K-Ramp: Production

 The first look poster was unveiled on 30 June 2025, depicting Abbavaram in a lungi with stylized backdrops (bottles in heart shape) and vibrant visuals that hint at a mass entertainer.

 A promotional glimpse titled “The Richest Chiller Guy” was released on 14 July 2025, partially shot at Kochi Port, with the lead shown in a relaxed, swaggy avatar.

 Marketing and Release

 A teaser was released on YouTube featuring cast and technical crew details.
 The promotional “Richest Chiller Guy” glimpse, stylized posters, and release date announcements have formed key parts of the marketing campaign and received criticism from some quarters for containing suggestive or risqué dialogue.

 Kiran Abbavaram has publicly expressed that K-Ramp is encountering screen allocation challenges in Tamil Nadu, highlighting a perceived disparity in distribution for Telugu films in that region.
 The director explained that the ‘K’ stands for Kumar, the protagonist, and ‘ramp’ represents his journey.

+The film received an "A" certificate due to the childhood scenes of heroine where her family said they will suicide.
+The censor board suggested to remove the scene as the scene may not suitable for younger audiences but the makers refused and instead went with A certificate.